drajnamichal/drajnamichal/README.md

 # 💫 About Me:
+Senior QA Engineer with 7+ years of QA expertise on various projects in agile development.
+Experienced in all phases of software testing life cycle including smoke, functional, regression, UI, backend, security and performance testing.<br>
 🚀 I work in the fastest growing fintech startup in the Czech Republic<br>🎭 I'm currently exploring all the testing possibilities in Playwright<br>💬 Ask me about anything testing related